BIOTECH-7005-BIOINF-3000

 You can see from this first 6 genes, that we have one highly abundant gene, and a couple with far lower expression levels.

 Genes with low count numbers give us minimal statistical power to detect an changes in expression level, so a common approach is to filter out these genes.
 This reduces the issues which we will face due to multiple hypothesis testing, effectively increasing the statistical power of a study.
+We often refer to this as removing undetectable genes, although we will discard some genes with very low counts.

 A common method would be to remove any genes which are below a specific CPM threshold in the majority of samples.
 In this dataset, we might like to remove genes which have $<1$ CPM in 4 or more samples.
+For a dataset with an average library size of 20m reads, this roughly equates to 20 counts, but using CPM allows for significant varibility in library sizes.

 Any number of strategies can be applied for this stage.